hindman/optopus/misc/plan.md

 Adding the subcommand/subparser concept to an option parsing brings a bunch of new syntax.
-And ultimately, the subparser concept is much less flexible (and less intuitive) than supporting the key concepts noted above:
+And ultimately, the subparser concept is much less flexible (and less intuitive) than supporting the key concepts noted above: (1) usage variants, and (2) command line grammar.

-- Usage variants.
-- Command line grammar.

-Very few CLI tools need a full-blown subparser strategy, especially if the option parsing library provides good support for variants and basic CLI grammars.
+Very few CLI tools need a full-blown subparser strategy, especially if the option parsing library provides good support for variants and CLI grammars.

 And even if we were building the next Git, we would not need the subparser in an option parsing library.
 We would just do this instead: